 - RHAP’s MCI effectively supported primary care sites and family medicine residencies integrate comprehensive EPL care into practice.

-Check out our article, Barriers and enablers to family physicians’ provision of early pregnancy loss management in the US, in Women’s Health Issues and stay tuned for our upcoming publications!
 Thanks to all of our amazing co-authors for making this research trifecta possible, especially Vicki Breitbart, Gabrielle deFiebre, Amanda Nagle, and Susan Rubin.